Lunyr: A peer reviewed alternative to Wikipedia

 The initial supply of LUN tokens will be sold in a crowdsale to raise money to fund development.

-A minimum of 50,000 Ether must be raised for the sale to be considered a success, while a maximum cap of 550,000 Ether has been put in place to prevent over-funding.
+A minimum of 25,000 Ether must be raised for the sale to be considered a success, while a maximum cap of 250,000 Ether has been put in place to prevent over-funding (NOTE: These figures have changed since I first published this article due to the rising price of Ether).
 The number of LUN issued at launch will depend on the amount of Ether raised.

 More information about the Lunyr project can be found on their website: https://lunyr.com/